 Complete list of ingredients and amounts can be found in the recipe card below.

-- Grenadine: This sugary cherry syrup is delicious just mixed with soda, but in cocktails the sweetness helps to balance the bit of the alcohol.
+- Grenadine: This sugary pomegranate syrup is delicious just mixed with soda, but in cocktails the sweetness helps to balance the bit of the alcohol.

 - Vodka: Use your favorite.
 Any brand will work.

 - Cranberry Juice: I love the combination of tart juice with the other sweet components here.